jjdv/frame-server/README.md

 ```

 ##  6. <a name='License'></a>License
-The sever is provided under the MIT License.
+The Frame Sever is provided under the MIT License.